hackdaymanifesto/site/index.markdown

 ### Lunch

-You should provide a lunch for each day of the event, this should consist at least of sandwiches.
+You should provide a lunch for each day of the event, this should consist at least of sandwiches (or suitable alternatives for gluten intolerant folk).

 ### Dinner

-If your event runs later than 6pm or overnight you should provide attendees with a proper evening meal, not sandwiches or snacks.
-(Pizza is a large, hot
+If your event runs later than 6pm or overnight you should provide attendees with a proper evening meal, not sandwiches or snacks (and not everybody likes/eats pizza).
-sandwich: it isn't really a "proper evening meal".)

 ### Overnight